yast/yast.github.io/doc/branching-how-to.md

 # How to Create New Branches

-This is a short document how to create a new maintenance branche for a released product.
+This is a short document how to create a new maintenance branch for a released product.

 ## OBS/IBS Setup